chvaldez10/cfmc-web-app/README.md

 # Calgary Filipino Methodist Church Landing Page 🖥️

-This is the frontend project for the Calgary Filipino Methodist Church (CFMC) Landing Page, utilizing Next.js 14, TypeScript, and Tailwind CSS.
+This is the frontend project for the Calgary Filipino Methodist Church (CFMC) Landing Page, utilizing Next.js 14, Supabase, TypeScript, and Tailwind CSS.

 ## Getting Started 🚀